ridercoach/rsna2018/README.md

 for which the results are submitted and scored.
 Just like the training images, these are in DICOM files and must be extracted into JPGs.
-The script `make_test_data.py` in the "rsna" directory will do this, as well as create the list of filenames for doing batch detection with Darknet.
+The script `make_test_data.py` in the "rsna" directory will do this, as well as create the list of filenames for doing batch detection with Darknet ( which I copied into the "darknet/data" directory.)

 Note that we do not have to create the TXT label files as we did for the training images, because we aren't training now (and because there aren't any labels to convert :)).

-As before, I copied the list of filenames into the "darknet/data" directory.

 ### Running the Detection